akselov/digital-twin-opcua/README.md

 # Digital Twin with OPC UA
 This repository contains files used in the development of a digital twin for a robot cell at NTNU with the use of Visual Components 4.0 and OPC UA.

+## Result
+The system currently cointains the following functionality:
+*
+*

 ## About Project
 This project was initited by the Norwegian Univeristy of Science and Technology (NTNU), department of Production Technology.
 The aim of the project was the following: